0compute/xtraceback/README.rst

  - qualify_method_names=True - Qualify method names with the name of the owning class
  - shorten_filenames=True - Shorten filenames where possible
  - color=None - Whether to use color output

+The xtracetraceback.compat options can be changed with its update_defaults method.

 Installation
 ------------